What you will study

 A tutor will support you throughout your studies.
 They will provide advice on the appropriateness of your research plans, choice of methodology, literature review and support you through the writing up process.
 Your tutor's comments on your written work will be a key part of your teaching for the module, as well as a way of monitoring your progress.

 During the module you'll produce four pieces of written work before submitting the law dissertation itself.
 Each of these is designed to support you as you work towards writing up your law dissertation.
 The first piece of assessed written work is a draft of your research proposal on which you will receive feedback from your tutor.
 The second will enable you to explore different research methods and identify one which meets the needs of your own research project.
 Again, you receive feedback from your tutor.
 The third is your final research proposal which must be approved by the W800 Board.
-The fourth piece of work will be a draft section of your dissertation.
+The fourth piece of work will be a draft chapter of your dissertation.
 The fifth and final piece of work is the dissertation itself which will be marked by two tutors.
 Their recommendations will help to determine the result awarded by the Examination and Assessment Board.